Optionals

 Near the end I simplified the whole program into two function.
 Parsing a string

 level we just compose both operations into a single function.
-Now we have eval
+Now we have eval.

-, and will just return a new updated Map
+eval takes a Map and an input string, and will just return a new updated Map

 for us.
 We already achieved a higher-level beyond error or option checking.